 First commissioned by curator Hannah Rose at Plymouth Gallery for their Textiles Season, Neuberg wanted to show how tapestry develops into formal structures that transpose abstract drawings into compelling and transmuting environments.

 The artist’s intention is to carve out a powerful, tactile cuboid in the space.
-The use and scale of flags in 1930s Nazi Germany feature in Neuberg’s research as textile forms of unilateralism, authoritarianism and menace.
+The use and scale of flags in 1930s Nazi Germany featured in Neuberg’s research as textile forms used to communicate unilateralism, authoritarianism, propaganda and terror.

-Neuberg calls her foundational drawings Grid Drawings and they convey the artist’s concept of ‘the thwarted voice in society’ and how this subject appears to her.
-Denial, deception and unconscious behaviors are cultural themes core to her work and enquiry.
+Neuberg calls her foundational drawings for the project Grid Drawings and they convey the concept of ‘the thwarted voice in society’ and how this subject appears to her.
+Denial, deceit and unconscious behaviors are cultural themes central to her work and enquiry.